Congratulations on your upcoming nuptials!

 We are delighted that you have chosen St. John Fisher University's Hermance Family Chapel of St. Basil the Great for the celebration of your wedding.

-To inquire about celebrating your wedding at St. John Fisher University, please contact Sarah Mancini Goebert, office manager and liturgy/music coordinator, at email@example.com or by calling (585) 385-8368.
+To inquire about celebrating your wedding at St. John Fisher University, please contact Sarah Mancini Goebert, Assistant Director of Campus Ministry, at email@example.com or by calling (585) 385-8368.

 If you’re ready to start planning, below you can find answers to some commonly asked questions.

 Who can be married in the Hermance Family Chapel?